 Family Literacy Night Basics

-Thanks to grant funds from Marathon Classic and the Community Foundation for supporting Family Nights.
+Thanks to grant funds from Marathon Classic for supporting Family Nights.

 - To provide information to parents about how they can help their children develop early literacy skills at home

 - Provide/model games and activities to teach literacy concepts

 Some schools will opt to provide dinner (pizza, chips, cookie and drink).
 Other schools will opt to have light snacks (popcorn, veggies and dip, cookies, drinks).

 Everyone will begin in a central location.
 A representative will welcome families and thank them for joining us.
 Brief introductions and thank yous will be given.
 The guest story teller will also be introduced.